NexPlayer/Android-SDK/properties.md

 ### PLAYABLE\_FOR\_NOT\_SUPPORT\_AUDIO\_CODEC (48)

-If set to 0, returns an error or generates an error event if the audio codec is not supported.
+If set to 0, it returns an error or generates an error event if the audio codec is not supported.

 The default behavior (if this is 1) is to allow media playback even if the audio codec is not supported.